-Daily, I consume about 150 micrograms of Vitamin K from salads, asparagus, avocados, prunes, kiwis, a multiple vitamin, etc. How do I know?
+I discovered that I daily consumed about 300 mcg of Vitamin K from salads, asparagus, avocados, prunes, kiwis, a multiple vitamin, etc. How do I know?

 If I wonder about the values that I see for a particular food, I will compare the values for the raw and frozen food as apparently freezing does not much affect Vitamin K. Or I might find another source for the value on the WWW, but it is possible that the other value also came from the USDA database!

-Besides food, it is the case that drugs and herbs also affect INR values.
+Besides food, it is the case that drugs and herbs affect INR values.
 So, I consult with my physician about these.
 When in doubt my physician asks me to consume the new addition for three days and then have my INR assessed.
-BTW, this is what occurred for brewed oolong tea, my favorite tea.
-The brewed tea did not affect my INR scores.
-Worth noting, the USDA database reports that neither brewed oolong nor brewed black tea contain less than 1 mcg of Vitamin K. As for hot brewed green tea, I found this “Green and black tea leaves do contain vitamin K before they are steeped in water, but a small serving of the hot tea itself does not.”
+BTW, this is what occurred for hot brewed oolong tea, my favorite tea.
+The hot brewed tea did not affect my INR scores.
+Worth noting, the USDA database reports that hot brewed oolong and hot brewed black tea contain less than 1 mcg of Vitamin K. As for hot brewed green tea, I found this “Green and black tea leaves do contain vitamin K before they are steeped in water, but a small serving of the hot tea itself does not.”

 By adopting a target level of daily Vitamin K consumption, almost always preparing foods at home, and counting micrograms of Vitamin K, I have kept my INR levels in range.
 Given my record, my physician requests that my INR be assessed every five weeks.